aeternusrahl/herdic/README.md

 herdic
 ========

-Herdic is a light-weight application bootstrap framework for nodejs with dependency injection.
+Herdic is a light-weight application bootstrap framework with dependency injection for nodejs.
-It is based on patterns in [AngularJS](https://docs.angularjs.org/guide/module).
+It is largely based on patterns in [AngularJS](https://docs.angularjs.org/guide/module).

 # Motivation
 There are a lot of IoC node modules out there.
 However, none of them quite fit what I wanted for a server project I was starting.
-I like the AngularJS module pattern with automatic dependency injection for services and providers.
-I also wanted to make sure that the various application components could be loaded into a unit test without having to go through the DI system.
-This module is an attempt to allow me to use those same patterns on server-side nodejs projects.
-However, to avoid confusion I use the term bundles instead of modules so as not to conflict with nodejs terminology.
+I wanted something like the AngularJS module pattern with services, providers and automatic dependency injection.
+I also wanted to make sure that the various application components could be loaded into a unit test without having to go through the overhead of the DI system.
+This module is an attempt to use the angularJS module pattern on server-side nodejs projects.

 # Installation
     npm install herdic